knoopx/astal-shell/README.md

 2. Model information
 3. Fallback to `monitor_{number}` naming

-#### Per-Display Customization

-You can customize margins for specific displays:
+You can customize margins for specific displays in `~/.config/astal-shell/displays.json`:

 ```json
 {